 These Rules prescribe the composition of the Health and Care Professions Council's Education and Training Committee, provide for the chairing of that Committee and specify its quorum for transacting business.

-The Rules revoke and replace the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2018, which were made on 6th December 2017.
+The Rules revoke and replace the Health and Care Professions Council (Education and Training Committee) (Constitution) Rules 2013, the previous rules relating to the composition, etc. of the Committee.

 CODE OF CONDUCT